DusanJovic-NOAA/NEMS_svn/doc/HowTo_OldToNewStruct_buildrun.md

 the ptmp directory, the workflow id and more.
 This also gives you links to the log files of the different parts of the execution.

-In this case, the log file for the build is /scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/tmp/log/build_gsm_ww3.x.log and the logfile for the compset is /scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/tmp/log/test_cfsr@20150401_1day_blocked_gsm@slg@T126_ww3@t188.log.
-The output of each compset is located in the tmp/<compsetname> directory, so for this case it would be: /scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/tmp/cfsr@20150401_1day_blocked_gsm@slg@T126_ww3@t188.
+In this case, the log file for the build is `/scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/tmp/log/build_gsm_ww3.x.log` and the logfile for the compset is `/scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/tmp/log/test_cfsr@20150401_1day_blocked_gsm@slg@T126_ww3@t188.log`.
+The output of each compset is located in the `tmp/<compsetname>` directory, so for this case it would be:
+`/scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/tmp/cfsr@20150401_1day_blocked_gsm@slg@T126_ww3@t188`.

 For general information about the generated work directories and workflow see:
 \todo link to description of regtest output folder/workflow directores.

 If your compset fails, you can rerun the compset by going to the workflow directory, in this case:
-/scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/ and rewinding the job, with the following command:
+`/scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/` and rewinding the job, with the following command:

     ./rtrewind <compset name>

 For more information on rtrewind, see:
 \todo link do doc on rtrewind

 Then, go back to your source code directory, and resume the job.
 This requires knowing the path to your workflow directory.
-Again in this case the workflow directory is /scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/.
+Again in this case the workflow directory is `/scratch4/NCEPDEV/stmp4/Jessica.Meixner/rtgen.60503/`.
 The command is:

-    ./NEMS/NEMSCompsetRun --resum <path to workflow directory>
+    ./NEMS/NEMSCompsetRun --resume <path to workflow directory>

 If your compset fails, some things to look for:

 - Is it just because your baseline data does not exist or is not in the right location?
 - Are all variables set in the compset and in the run_exglobal_fcst section?
 - Are you using the new versions of your branches?
 - Double check that all old changes were migrated to new branches.

 \todo other items to add here?

 \todo how to run a subset of the all.input based on the keywords

 \todo can you run the workflow without a terminal open?

 \todo is there an option to only run one compset?

 Step 5.4: